America's 10 Best Beaches, Ranked

 You’ll want to stay close to the beach to avoid the exorbitant parking fees; you can also catch a shuttle to the beach from Southampton Village.

-The 10 hotels closest to Coopers Beach range from under $200 to almost $1,000 a night.
-Another option is renting an Airbnb.
 If you’re heading to Coopers Beach during the week, you can stay at the Southampton Inn (just a mile from the beach) for a special weekday rate.
 As a bonus, some of the rooms are dog friendly.

-1. Hapuna Beach State Park, Big Island, Hawaii
+Honorable Mention: Hapuna Beach State Park, Big Island, Hawaii

 While Maui often gets all of the love when it comes to Hawaiian beaches, Hapuna Beach State Park on the Big Island is also flanked by crystal-clear waters that are perfect for snorkeling and scuba diving.